When selecting a site, you should go through the following actions:

 As a host of the project, you can distribute an RFI or RFP to identify interested solar developers and obtain pricing estimates for your sites.
 The steps laid out below demonstrate how you might execute this process:

 - Develop a land/site lease agreement.
-You can read the Guidelines to Community Solar Garden Leases provided by the University of Minnesota Law School (and potentially edit the land lease to meet your needs).
+You can read Guidelines to Community Solar Garden Leases provided by the University of Minnesota Law School and Land Lease Agreement Guidelines from Rocky Mountain Institute’s Shine Program (and potentially edit the land lease to meet your needs).
 Review this agreement with a lawyer.

 The most frequently used mechanism for community solar is a lease, but a license or an easement are also options.
 Local or state laws may dictate which options are feasible as well as certain required terms of the contract.
 For more details on types of contracts for site development, see Section 3.2 of the IREC Solar Power Purchase Agreements report.